 - Business communications

 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) predicted employment of secretaries and administrative assistants, including executive assistants, to grow by 3% from 2014-2024, slower than average for all jobs (www.bls.gov).
-The BLS also reported that the median salary in May 2015 for executive administrative assistants and executive secretaries was $53,370.
+The U.S. Bureau of Labor Statistics (BLS) predicted employment of all secretaries and administrative assistants, including executive assistants, to decline by 7% from 2018-2028, slower than average for all jobs (www.bls.gov).
+The BLS also reported that the median salary in May 2018 for executive administrative assistants and executive secretaries was $59,340.